-This level focuses on establishing self-organising BPM teams by adopting agile principles, roles, practices, and tools.
-Critical here is the fact that self-organisation requires working knowledge and experience of agile.
+This level focuses on establishing self-organizing BPM teams by adopting agile principles, roles, practices, and tools.
+Critical here is the fact that self-organization requires working knowledge and experience of Agile.

-- Smart (Level 5) This level focuses on establishing a knowledge-focused agile BPM capability by adopting agile principles, roles, practices, and tools to support knowledge management and innovation beyond the scope of an individual agile BPM project and - Progress (Level 6) This level focuses on establishing a continuous improvement by sustaining and continuously improving agile BPM capability.
+Smart (Level 5)

+This level focuses on establishing a knowledge-focused Agile BPM capability by adopting agile principles, roles, practices, and tools to support knowledge management and innovation beyond the scope of an individual Agile BPM project and team.

+• Progress (Level 6)

+This level focuses on establishing a continuous improvement by sustaining and continuously improving Agile BPM capability.

 Some lessons learned around the Agility Adoption and Improvement journey include the realization that no single agile method or approach is a silver bullet.
-An organization should not focus too much on mechanically adopting only one agile framework end to end such as Scrum or XP, rather should focus on establishing and harvesting an agile mind set, values, principles, thinking, practices, roles, tools, and culture by using some kind of road map or adoption model to progress.
-The essential lesson is to let agile teams Assess, Tailor, Adopt, and Improve their own agile method suitable to their needs, context, or project, and focus on more "Facilitating and Guiding" teams with appropriate "Reward and Incentive Program" in their agile transformation journey while at the same time to avoid imposing "Agile" on teams team.
+An organization should not focus too much on mechanically adopting only one agile framework end to end, such as Scrum or XP, but rather should focus on establishing and harvesting an agile mind set, values, principles, thinking, practices, roles, tools, and culture by using some kind of road map or adoption model of progress.
+The essential lesson is to let agile teams Assess, Tailor, Adopt, and Improve their own agile method suitable to their needs, context, or project, and focus on more "Facilitating and Guiding" teams with appropriate "Reward and Incentive Program" in their agile transformation journey while avoiding the imposition of "Agile" on teams.